-- The sea otter's eating habits are good news for the other inhabitants of its environment.
+- escape severe wind and waves or to give birth to young.
+It is quite at home in the kelp forest, which provides protective cover from enemies (including sharks and killer whales) and serves as an abundant source - of its favorite seafoods.
+A sea otter may consume as much as twenty pounds of shellfish a day, feasting on mollusks, abalone, crabs, and its favorite treat-sea urchins. - The sea otter's eating habits are good news for the other inhabitants of its environment.
 Another big eater, the sea urchin, lives on a diet of kelp and seaweed.
 In some areas, uncontrolled sea urchin growth - has devastated kelp forests.
 When sea urchin populations are held in check, and water pollution or shoreline development do not interfere, kelp forests generally thrive.
-Many varieties of fish and shellfish live in - these seaweed forests, attracting still more animal species to nearby shores.
+Many varieties of fish and shellfish live in - these seaweed forests, attracting still more 45 animal species to nearby shores.
 For example, the survival of bald eagles and harbor seals depends on the availability of such marine life.
-Had the hunting of sea otters
+Had the hunting of sea otters continued unabated into the twentieth cen-

-- continued unabated into the twentieth century, the damage to this interdependent coastal community would have been much more far-reaching than the loss of an individual species. - 39.
+- continued unabated into the twentieth cen tury, the damage to this interdependent coastal community would have been much more far-reaching than the loss of an individual species. - 39.
 Which of the following best tells what this passage is about? - A. the sea otter's key role in kelp forests - B. why sea urchins are a threat to the ecology of the Pacific - C. how the sea otter was saved from extinction - D. the origin of kelp forests - E. the ecology of the Pacific Coast - 40.
 Why do sea otters leave the water? - F. to sleep - G. to find food - H. to elude violent storms - J. to escape from predators - K. to avoid water pollution - 41.
-Which of the following, if it were to occur, could be caused in part by sea otters' actions? - A. too much commercial fishing in coastal waters - ${\bf B.}~$ a sharp decrease in shellfish populations - $\ensuremath{\mathbf{C}}\xspace$ . the devastation of kelp forests - D. the extinction of killer whales - E. the loss of bald eagle nesting areas - 42.
+Which of the following, if it were to occur, could be caused in part by sea otters' actions? - A. too much commercial fishing in coastal waters - B. a sharp decrease in shellfish populations - C. the devastation of kelp forests - D. the extinction of killer whales - E. the loss of bald eagle nesting areas - 42.
 The passage implies that laws were passed banning the slaughter of sea otters because - F. sea otters were being hunted only for pleasure. - G. other forms of coastal marine life were in decline. - H. sea otters were in danger of becoming extinct. - J. sea otters were crucial for kelp forests to thrive. - K. many people find sea otters very cute.

 - 43. Which of the following situations is most like the one involving sea otters and sea urchins as it is presented in the passage? - A. Parasites are removed from the digestive system of a mammal and the mammal dies. - B. Human beings increase their use of pesticides and the populations of many bird species decrease. - C. Acid rain, an industrial pollutant, causes dramatic changes in many forest ecosystems. - D. Koala bear populations survive only if the bears obtain sufficient quantities of eucalyptus leaves. - E. An area's wolf population disappears and the deer population increases dramatically. - 44.
 Which of the following has not represented a threat to sea otter populations? - F. water pollution - G. shoreline development - H. fur hunters - J. sharks - K. harbor seals furniture made to the scale of a small child.
-All of these familiar objects reflect the deep influence of Maria Montessori and her theory of education.
+5 5 All of these familiar objects reflect the deep influence of Maria Montessori and her theory of education.

-If you look around most preschool classrooms, you'll notice some common elements: rows of beads to count; wooden blocks and textured objects to touch; and
+If you look around most preschool classrooms, you'll notice some common elements: rows of beads to count: wooden blocks and textured objects to touch; and